 Immediate improvements which could be made to their job role

 Immediate improvements which could be made to the pre-school

 Longer term improvements which would be made to either the pre-school or the job role

 How they would like to see the job developing in the forthcoming year

 New areas of work or responsibilities that they would like to take on

 Any difficulties which the individual is experiencing in the work

-The pre-school Supervisor will bring forward any issues that are felt relevant to the work or the individual member of staff and will make notes on the discussions which arise.
+The pre-school supervisor will bring forward any issues that are felt relevant to the work or the individual member of staff and will make notes on the discussions which arise.
 A copy of the notes taken will be given to the member of staff within a week of the appraisal taking place.

 If, as a result of the appraisal, specific action is considered relevant, a date for this action to be completed will be set, and the member of staff will be informed of this.
 Where necessary a date for a further meeting will also be set.